 What is GSM?

-GSM is a measurement used to determine the weight of a fabric.
+GSM is a measurement used to determine the weight of a fabric and is frequently used to describe the thickness of both Judo gis and BJJ gis.
 The lower the GSM the less the material will weigh.

 How To Choose the Best Women's BJJ Gi

 There’s a number of different brands that produce some of the best BJJ gi’s for women that I’ll list below.

 Venum are one of the most popular brands of martial arts equipment and are renowned for producing some of the best quality equipment on the market.

 Their BJJ equipment is the best of the best and although costing a pretty penny, is well worth the investment.

 Established in 2009, Tatami has quickly become one of the go to brands for all things martial arts.
 Whether you’re looking for the best BJJ gi for women, or the best MMA gloves, or the best mats for your home Dojo, Tatami has you covered.